The John Vane Academy

 Other Important Details

-If your written submission is shortlisted, you will be invited to present it in person to our mostly lay panel as a chance to showcase your oral presentation skills as well.
+If your written submission is shortlisted, you will be invited to present it to our mostly lay panel as a chance to showcase your oral presentation skills.
+These presentations will be held at the Charterhouse Square campus in London on the afternoon of Monday 16th JunePlease hold this date in your diary and be prepared to attend in person should you be successful at this stage.

 The winner will be awarded £500.
 One or two runners-up will be awarded £400.
 The award can cover registration fees, accommodation and/or travel to attend a scientific conference which is relevant to your research.
-It is issued as a reimbursement against receipts.
+Payment is issued as reimbursement against receipts.

 Website design and development by Adept Lab photography by: Gary Shwartz